 Improves Search Visibility:

 Be you are organically trying to rank or spending money to gain visibility, nothing can help you out if you don’t have the right keywords.
-Keywords help the search engines understand what your content is all about and whether it matches the user’s query.
-Hence, in any strategy, you need to use keyword research to drive the right audience in both SEO and SEM.
+Keywords help the search engines to understand, what your content is all about and whether it is matching the user’s query.
+Hence, in any strategy, you need to do use keyword research to drive the right audience in both SEO and SEM.